Best 2 Person Tents

 Weight and Portability

-MSR includes an ultra-compact compression stuff sack with their tent.
-The 3.8-pound tent, with its complete setup, will easily fit inside for storage purposes.
+MSR includes an ultra-compact compression stuff sack with their product.
+It's weight of 3.8-pound, with its complete setup, will easily fit inside for storage purposes.

 Outside of some very minor issues, the Hubba Hubba NX is more than worth your hard-earned money.
-Plus, it is a two-person tent that can actually comfortable sleep two people, which is nice.
+Plus, it is a 2 person tent that can actually comfortable sleep that, which is nice.

 - Features a combination of mesh and solid panels